 An obstacle course for dogs, agility competition is an entertaining sport for the participants and audience.
 The course includes seesaws, hoops, tunnels, cat walks, and obstacles through which you and your dog maneuver off-leash.
 Agility is the perfect sport for Australian cattle dogs as they were bred to perform a series of intricate moves around cattle many times larger than themselves.
 This predisposition toward being able to execute complex zigzag moves and predilection for turning on a dime is part of their makeup, and the obstacles on the agility course mimic these challenges.

 Herding trials are one of the best ways to release the potential of your Australian cattle dog.
 Herding trials are sponsored through the AKC to preserve and perpetuate the breed's herding instincts.
 There are three levels of competition in the AKC's program: Herding Tested, Pre-Trial Testing, and Herding Trials.
 These trials are open to dogs over 9 months of age that are registered with the organization.
 If your dog is not registered, or not pure bred, there are opportunities to become involved with herding trials through independent dog clubs.

 There are many kinds of activities your dog and you can do right at home on a daily basis.
 Some Australian cattle dogs are addicted to fetch, returning the ball directly to your hands like a flyball box.
 Others love jumping up in the air after Frisbees.
 Both of these games are exhilarating and rewarding for both you and your dog.
 It's important to create a psychological challenge in addition to a physical one.
 Make your dog sit or lie down in between throws to keep it interesting.

-Most sports and other strenuous activities are for healthy, fit dogs.
-Always check with your veterinary professional before undertaking any new activities with your dog.
+Most sports and other strenuous activities are good for healthy, fit, and energetic dogs.
+Always check with your veterinary professional before undertaking any new activities with your pet.